MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 ## System configuration

-Finance and Supply Chain Management scales with transaction volume and user load.
+Finance and Operations scales with transaction volume and user load.
 Each Customer implementation of Finance and Supply Chain Management produces a unique solution comprised of the following:

 -	**Data composition:** A unique set of parameters that control behavior, layout of the organization, structure of master data (such as financial and inventory dimensions), and granularity of transaction tracking.
--	**Extension and configuration:** Extension mechanisms of Finance and Supply Chain Management with code extensions, ISV solutions, and unique configurations including workflows, integrations, and report configurations.
+-	**Extension and configuration:** Extension mechanisms of Finance and Operations with code extensions, ISV solutions, and unique configurations including workflows, integrations, and report configurations.
 -	**Usage patterns:** A unique combination of online and batch usage combined with the ability to integrate with upstream and downstream systems for unified data flow and the ability to differentiate based on the information views used by customers in their business processes.

 Microsoft configures production environments that are sized to handle the transaction volumes and user concurrency.
 Microsoft is responsible for: